 You don’t have to be an expert to know the benefits of a good hug.
 Positive physical contact with friends, loved ones, and even pets, is an instant pick-me-up.
 One research study on this subject had a waitress touch some of her customers on the arm as she handed them their checks.
 She received higher tips from these customers than from the ones she didn’t touch!

 Increase Your Social Activity (Hang out with your boys!
 With your crew!)

 By increasing social activity, you decrease loneliness.
 Surround yourself with healthy, happy people, and their positive energy will affect you in a positive way!
+Check out

 Volunteer for an Organization, or Help another Person (Provide some value)

 Everyone feels good after helping.
 You can volunteer your time, your money, or your resources.
 The more positive energy you put out into the world, the more you will receive in return.

 - If you find yourself ruminating, a great way to stop it is to interrupt the pattern and force yourself to do something completely different.
 Rumination is like hyper-focus on something negative.
 It’s never productive, because it’s not rational or solution-oriented, it’s just excessive worry.
 Try changing your physical environment – go for a walk or sit outside.
 You could also call a friend, pick up a book, or turn on some music.

 For more tips on living your best life, check out all of my blogs at keciaclarke.com